A Waltz for Grace

-A Waltz for Grace is the debut album by English saxophonist Steve Williamson that was released on the Verve label in 1990.
+A Waltz for Grace is the debut album by English saxophonist Steve Williamson, released on the Verve label in 1990.

 Reception

+The Los Angeles Times stated that "U.S.-session bassist Lonnie Plaxico and drummer Mark Mondesir ... provide inventive rhythmic stimulus which Williamson uses for demonstrations of reserve as well as gut-busting enthusiasm."

 AllMusic awarded the album with 3 stars and its review by Scott Yanow states: "At 25, Williamson displayed an original tenor sound and, although some of his soloing is in the Greg Osby/Gary Thomas 'M-Base' mode, he was not limited to that abstract style of improvising".
 The Penguin Guide review says: "What is lastingly impressive about A Waltz for Grace is its tremendous rhythmic variety.
 'Groove Thang' (a UK recorded soprano-percussion duet) leads directly into the fuller-sounding 'Synthesis' from New York, both largely dependent on Williamson's ability to balance a line over a jolting, staccato pulse".

 Track listing

 All compositions by Steve Williamson except where noted.